 Practical Training on Sustainable Infrastructure Development and FinanceView details Hide details

 In advanced and emerging economies, infrastructure is essential to supporting quality of life, prosperity, global competitiveness, and sustainability.
-In response to growing needs versus lack of public funds, large institutional investors are directing an increasing portion of their funds to infrastructure.
+In response to growing needs versus lack of public funds, investors are directing an increasing portion of their funds to infrastructure.
 These investments offer long-term, stable returns that match fiduciary obligations and contribute to more effective portfolio diversification.

 Program ObjectiveView details Hide details

 To provide Fellows with the foundational knowledge and skills to understand the framework of infrastructure as a business and develop their appreciation of the perspectives of key stakeholders involved in the infrastructure ecosystem.
 This includes understanding the language and terms of the investment community, overview of its history, conceptual frameworks and business models, risk tolerances, decision-making tools, and performance objectives.
 The course relies extensively on practitioners drawn from some of the largest investors globally, real case situations, and leading academics, combined in an on-line format that encourages constant interaction and discourse.